Pages

 Captain William Smith House

-House was closed, so the photo was taken through the dirty window (below).
+The house was closed, so the photo below was taken through the dirty window (below).

 Marker in front of the Smith House